Skip to content

 👤

-Who is currently doing this?
+Who is currently doing this task?

 No need for AI

-AI has the advantage
+AI has an advantage

 AI creates new value